 Personal preference will be the biggest indicator of which neighborhood is best for you.
 For some objective advice, real estate expert Svenja Gudell, senior director of economic research for Zillow, helps to understand the financials of living intown versus the suburbs:

-If you’re trying to decide whether to rent or buy, check out the guide here.
+The decision of whether to rent or buy can also affect your decision of where to live.
 For those in the market to buy a home, the median cost of homes in Atlanta is $154,600 (compared to the national average of $178,500), according to Zillow.
 So the good news is, Atlanta is an affordable place to live.
 Though just how affordable will depend on where you choose to buy.
 Take a look at some of these costs from Zillow from January 2015 across various neighborhoods:

 |Neighborhood||Median Home Value||Median Home Value per sq. ft. ($)||Forecast for Median Home Value Appreciation by January 2016|